 - There is no point paying London prices, if you are going to be sitting in a classroom for a week.

 Make sure your prospective school makes its teaching schedule clear.

-Do they manage immersion activities or just let you explore by yourselves?
+Do coaches join your immersion activities, or just let you explore by yourselves*?

 City, Countryside – or Small Town?

 There ARE advantages and disadvantages to being in based a city and countryside, such as ease of access to landscapes versus proximity to an airport.